 In conclusion

-Rangoli is a celebration of life and a sign of good fortune that has spread from the hallowed floors of temples to the cozy foyers of contemporary houses.
+Rangoli is a celebration of life and a sign of good fortune that has spread from the hallowed floors of temples to the cosy foyers of contemporary houses.
 Its expression has changed but its core has never changed.
 As a canvas that combines the sacred and the secular, the old and the new, the local and the global, it stands as a vivid tribute to India’s cultural legacy.
 Following Rangoli’s vibrant journey reveals a reflection of India, which is a diverse, dynamic country with a rich cultural heritage.